ezlage/ZAD/README.md

 - [PsTools' PsExec](https://docs.microsoft.com/en-us/sysinternals/downloads/pstools)
 - [Uninstall](https://tarma.com/tools/uninstall)

 PsExec is the only one that is not included in this repository, due to PsTools license restrictions.
-I tried to get an authorization to distribute it from Mark Russinovich, but to no avail.
+I tried to get Mark Russinovich's authorization to distribute it, but to no avail.

 ### Usage